ramkaucha/mind-haven/content/Mind-Haven/uni/COMP3222/VHDL.md

 CAD = Computer Aided Design

 HDL is similar to a computer programming language except that it is used to describe hardware instead of instructions to be executed on a processor (similar to markup languages)
-VHDL used in this course (another commonly used language is verilog)
+VHDL used in this course (another commonly used language is Verilog)

 ## VDHL
 very high speed integrated circuit HDL